-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Policy frameworks and other initiatives , including establishment of IXPs, and other measures are required to address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Policy frameworks and other initiatives at national and regional levels, including establishment of IXPs, and other measures are required to address the digital divide and drive economic development and social wellbeing, especially in developing and least developed countries.

-Canada, Government: Policy frameworks and other initiatives, including establishment of IXPs, and other measures are required to address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+Canada, Government: Policy frameworks and other initiatives, including establishment of IXPs, and other measures are required to bridge the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.

-Sweden, Government: Policy frameworks and other initiatives, including establishment of IXPs, and other measures are required to address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+Sweden, Government: Policy frameworks and other initiatives, including establishment of IXPs, and other measures are required to address the digital divide and drive economic development and social wellbeing, especially in developing and least developed countries.

-New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society:
+New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need for a clear linkage between the WSIS Process at the international level and initiatives at the national and regional level, including bottom-up initiatives [Preliminarily Agreed]

 The need to enable the legal, regulatory and policy environment, including multi-stakeholder approaches, as appropriate at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.

-Iran, Government: The need to enable the legal, regulatory and policy environment, including multi-stakeholder approaches, as appropriate at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.
+Iran, Government: The need to enable the legal, regulatory and policy environment, including international intergovernmental approaches, as appropriate at the national, regional, and international levels to continue to promote the best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Deleted The need to enable the legal, regulatory and policy environment, including multi-stakeholder approaches, as appropriate at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Deleted

-Canada, Government: DeletedThe need to enable the legal, regulatory and policy environment, including multi-stakeholder approaches, as appropriate at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.
+Canada, Government: Deleted

-Sweden, Government: The need to enable the legal, regulatory and policy environment, including multi-stakeholder approaches, as appropriate at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.
+Sweden, Government: The need to enable the legal, regulatory and policy environment, including through multi-stakeholder approaches, as appropriate at the national andregional levels to continue to promote best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.

-Internet Society, Civil Society: The need to enable the legal, regulatory and policy environment, including multi-stakeholder approaches, as appropriate at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.
+Internet Society, Civil Society: The need to develop enabling environments including through policy and best practices frameworks, based on multi-stakeholder approaches, at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure and foster entrepreneurship and innovation.

 The need to enable appropriate process, including multistakeholder approaches, where applicable to develop the necessary legal, regulatory and policy frameworks at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

 APIG, Civil Society: Covered by the point above, no need for duplication.
-The need to enable appropriate process, including multistakeholder approaches, where applicable to develop the necessary legal, regulatory and policy frameworks at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

-Iran, Government: Iran: Deleted: Para 21 is repetitive and is the same as Para 20The need to enable appropriate process, including multistakeholder approaches, where applicable to develop the necessary legal, regulatory and policy frameworks at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+Iran, Government: Iran: Deleted: Para 21 is repetitive and is the same as Para 20